StephenCleary/StructuredConcurrency/README.md

 Most work has no results, but it is possible for a work item to return a single value.
 Work that returns a value is initiated by calling `RunAsync`, which returns an awaitable result.
 Reminder: if you are returning these results outside the task group scope, then the task group must complete all its work before that scope is complete.

-Result values are not treated as resources; their lifetime is not scoped to the task group.

 ### Races